Magnetic detector: How it works

 The device works by hysteresis of the magnetization in the iron wires.
-The permanent magnets are arranged to create two opposite magnetic fields each directed toward (or away) from the center of the coils in opposite directions along the wire.
+The permanent magnets are arranged to create two opposite magnetic fields each directed toward (or away from) the center of the coils in opposite directions along the wire.
 This functions to magnetize the iron band along its axis, first in one direction as it approaches the center of the coils, then reverse its magnetism to the opposite direction as it leaves from the other side of the coil.
 Due to the hysteresis (coercivity) of the iron, a certain threshold magnetic field (the coercive field, Hc) is required to reverse the magnetization.
 So the magnetization in the moving wires does not reverse in the center of the device where the field reverses, but some way toward the departing side of the wires, when the field of the second magnet reaches Hc.
 Although the wire itself is moving through the coil, in the absence of a radio signal the location where the magnetization "flips" is stationary with respect to the pickup coil, so there is no flux change and no voltage is induced in the pickup coil.

 The radio signal from the antenna (A) is received by a tuner (not shown) and passed through the excitation coil C, the other end of which is connected to ground (E).
 The rapidly reversing magnetic field from the coil exceeds the coercivity Hc and cancels the hysteresis of the iron, causing the magnetization change to suddenly move up the wire to the center, between the magnets, where the field reverses.
 This had an effect similar to thrusting a magnet into the coil, causing the magnetic flux through the pickup coil D to change, inducing a current pulse in the pickup coil.
 The audio pickup coil is connected to a telephone receiver (earphone) (T) which converts the current pulse to sound.

-The radio signal from a spark gap transmitter consisted of pulses of radio waves (damped waves) which repeated at an audio rate, around several hundred per second.
-Each pulse of radio waves produced a pulse of current in the earphone, so the signal sounded like a musical tone or buzz in the earphone.
+The radio signal from a spark gap transmitter consists of pulses of radio waves (damped waves) which repeat at an audio rate, around several hundred per second.
+Each pulse of radio waves produces a pulse of current in the earphone, so the signal sounds like a musical tone or buzz in the earphone.